 International Students.
 International students for whom English is not the first language must submit transcripts of college work, results of the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE).
 The department recommends that international students also take the Roosevelt University English Language Program placement test before beginning graduate courses.
 Admission is based on a combination of these measures.
 In some cases, the faculty may require further evidence of English composition and/or mathematics skills.
 Students with deficiencies in these skills may be required to take designated undergraduate courses prior to admission.

 Graduate students must complete all courses required for their programs, including required undergraduate or English Language Program courses, with a grade point average of B (3.0) or higher.
-No more than six semester hours of C grades may be counted in the total credits accepted for the master's degree.
+No grade below C- can be counted for graduate credit and no more than six semester hours of C grades may be counted in the total credits accepted for the master's degree.
 Although a grade of C is acceptable within the stated guidelines, this indicates work below the level expected of graduate students.

 A student who is admitted on probation and falls into probation again in a future term is subject to dismissal from the program.